 4. Make Use of A Good Video Editing Pal - Photos and Clips

 Some users complain that iMovie cannot do color grading in a real manner.
-Yup, the iOS version only provides 11 filter choices, and on macOS, you can do color grading, but there's no specific scales, all you can trust is your bare eyes and feel.
+Yup, the iOS version only provides 14 filter choices (with the newly add 3 - Comic, Comic Mono and Ink), and on macOS, you can do color grading, but there's no specific scales, all you can trust is your bare eyes and feel.

 If you have an iPhone/iPad, you can make the best of Apple Photos app.
 It provides basic color grading settings including satuation vibrance, black point, contrast, shadows, highlights, exposure, warmth, Tint, sharpness, definition, noise reduction, Vignette...